 The King's CharterNew York's counties were established 330 years ago by an act of the British king.
 A copy of the charter was unveiled in the NYSAC office in December 2013 (right).
 View the full text of the charter establishing New York's counties.

 Sketches of New York State’s colorful early history are wrapped up in the everyday words that name our 62 counties.
 They recall the Indians, the English and Dutch colonists, heroes of the Revolutionary War years, Presidents and early politicians – and the inventor of the steamboat.
 The derivations of how the counties got their names was compiled by state historians, and used to appear in New York’s Legislative Manual.

 Through their membership in NYSAC, New York's counties have come together to support several important causes.
 More information about these causes can be found below.

 Counties across NYS are adopting resolutions recognizing and supporting National Donate Life Month.
-Under the direction of President Ed Diana (who is waiting for a liver donation), counties are encouraging residents to register as organ donors.
+Under the direction of Immediate Past-president Ed Diana (who recently received a liver transplant), counties are encouraging residents to register as organ donors.